Keep it simple with these 18 delicious Whole30-friendly meals that are Dietitian-approved and can be made in a matter of minutes.

 You can’t go wrong with a couple of fried eggs over sautéed sweet taters and veggies.
 Serve with a small serving of fruit and/or a strip or two of Whole30 approved bacon if you wish.

-How to make: In a skillet over medium-high heat, sauté 1/2 cup cubed sweet potatoes or potatoes (1/4-1/2 inch. cubes) in 1-2 tsp. fat of choice (coconut oil, ghee, duck fat, avocado oil, etc.) Once potatoes are cooked through about half way, add 1 cup of veggies of choice, herbs and/or seasonings and continue to cook until veggies and potatoes are cooked to your liking.
+How to make: In a skillet over medium-high heat, sauté 1/2 cup cubed sweet potatoes or potatoes (1/4-1/2 inch. cubes) in 1-2 tsp. fat of choice (coconut oil, ghee, avocado oil, olive oil).
+Once potatoes are cooked through about half way, add 1 cup of veggies of choice, herbs and/or seasonings and continue to cook until veggies and potatoes are cooked to your liking.
 Note: add greens last and cook for only a couple of minutes.
 Fry to eggs to your liking.
 Transfer sweet potato and veggie sauté to a plate and top with 2-3 fried eggs.
-Served with a small serving of fruit and/or a couple of slices of Whole30-approved bacon, if desired.
+Served with a small serving of fruit and/or a couple of slices or Whole30-approved bacon, if desired.

 Whole30 recipe option: Sweet Potato Hash